 The first Census was conducted in 1790.
 The most recent Census was conducted in 2010.
 The next Decennial Census will be conducted in 2020.

 By comparison, the Canadian Census is conducted once every 5 years and is called a 'Quinquennial' Census.

 - A demonym is the name for a resident of a community which is usually derived from (or is related to) the name of that community.
 In other words, it's how residents of Galena refer to themselves.
 It's important to note that there aren't any rules for taking a city's name and turning it into a demonym.
 A demonym is informal and while the majority of Galena may use one name, keep in mind that others may use something different.

 A demonym for Galena is Galenian.

-For example: My father moved when young, yet he still thinks of himself as a Galenian.
+For example: My nephew now lives elsewhere, yet he still thinks of himself as a Galenian.

 - GNIS Codes

 - The function of the U.S. Board on Geographic Names (BGN) is to establish uniform names for geographic features (eg- communities, mountains, lakes, rivers, streams, etc).
 The BGN was created to address the problems caused by spelling and naming variations.
 BGN–accepted names are kept in a database called the Geographic Names Information System (GNIS), which is operated and maintained by the U.S. Geological Survey (USGS).